Triston Crowell

 Straight answers.
 No runaround.

 Yes.
-VA loans offer 100% financing — no down payment required.
+VA loans offer 100% financing with no down payment required.
 This is one of the biggest advantages of the VA benefit.
 You can buy a home with $0 down, which means you keep your savings for moving costs, emergencies, or home improvements.

 No. VA loans never require Private Mortgage Insurance (PMI), even with zero down.
 On a conventional loan, PMI typically costs $100-$300+ per month until you reach 20% equity.
-With VA, that cost doesn't exist — saving you hundreds every month.
+With VA, that cost doesn't exist, saving you hundreds every month.

 Yes.
 Your VA benefit is reusable.
 If you sell a home purchased with a VA loan and pay off the loan, your full entitlement is restored.
 You can even have two VA loans at the same time in certain situations.
 This benefit doesn't expire.